-Do not use fuel with more than 15 ppm sulfur.
+Do not use fuel with more than 15 ppm sulfur, commonly referred to as Ultra Low Sulfur Fuel.

 Do not use a diesel blend containing more than 20% biodiesel by volume.

 Use of fuel that does not comply with the required technical standards can lead to engine power loss, increased wear, or engine damage and may void your warranty.